Toolkit ShelfFind

 Steps

-3. Enter carpet, pad, and installation prices if you have them.
+4. Enter carpet, pad, and installation prices per square yard or square meter.

 Example